| |

 Remove from the oven and let cool a little bit.

-The outer casing of the pumpkin is quite strong and hard.
-Scoop the cooked pumpkin flesh out with a large spoon into a food processor, or if you don’t have one, mash the pumpkin really well instead.
+Even after baking the outer casing of the pumpkin is quite strong and hard.
+Scoop the cooked pumpkin flesh out with a large spoon into a food processor, or if you don’t have one, mash the pumpkin really well instead, until the pumpkin is smooth.

-Frozen pumpkin puree will keep in the freezer from 3 to 6 months.
-Some recipes say it can keep up to a year.
+Frozen pumpkin puree can be kept in the freezer for 3 to 6 months.
+Certainly long enough for pumpkin spice season, some recipes say it can keep up to a year.

 To thaw pumpkin puree, I like to place it in a bowl of cold water for 10 to 15 minutes.
 Or you can place the bag of pumpkin in a bowl in the fridge the night before to thaw.